Italian Culture - Art

 During the reign of Trajan (98–117 CE) and Hadrian (117–138 CE) the Roman Empire reached its greatest extent and at the same time the peak of its artistic glory, thanks to the construction of innumerable monuments, houses, gardens, aqueducts, baths, palaces, sarcophagi, and temples.
 Outstanding examples of dome construction include the Pantheon, the Baths of Diocletian, and the Baths of Caracalla.
 The Pantheon is the best preserved temple of ancient times with an intact ceiling featuring an open eye in the center.
 These buildings influenced deeply the architects of the Italian Renaissance, such as Brunelleschi.
 Constantine (306-337), undertook the last great building programs in Rome, including the erection of the Arch of Constantine built near the Colosseum.
 In the arch were incorporated stone elements belonging to monuments built by his predecessors.
 Constantine encouraged major social changes in Rome, such as decriminalising Christianity.
 Any religious change was a threat to the ruling and political classes of Rome, so by paying homage to the great emperors of Rome’s golden age (Trajan, Hadrian, and Marcus Aurelius), Constantine was stating that he intended to model his rule after those great emperors, and that he was not a threat to Roman culture and society.

-The first episode of a new series is here, available in full on our YouTube channel.
+The first 3 episodes of Learn Italian with Art are now available on our YouTube channel.
 With additional learning content for our patrons.

 affresco - Fresco; a technique of mural painting executed upon wet lime plaster.